xendk/qp-review/README.txt

 IMPLEMENTATION
 ==============

-Using the HTML template method is recommended, and also the easiest to implement.

-The API version requires an SSL certificate for the server, and approval from QuickPay/PBS.

 The core module provides a block to show the accepted credit cards, as required by PBS.
 Note that it doesn't enforce payments to only use those cards.